openshift-pipelines/pipelines-as-code/docs/content/docs/install/settings.md

   The [tekton hub](https://github.com/tektoncd/hub/) catalog name. default to `tekton`

-* `tekton-dashboard-url`

-   When you are not running on Openshift using the [tekton dashboard](https://github.com/tektoncd/dashboard/) you will need to specify a dashboard url to have the logs tnd the pipelinerun details linked.

 * `bitbucket-cloud-check-source-ip`

   Public bitbucket doesn't have the concept of Secret, we need to be